Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Abstract

 \section{Abstract}

-We model an electric-field or current driven interacting disorder system, coupled to environment at the boundaries, through an effective non-Hermitian Hamiltonian and study the entanglement properties of its eigenstates.
+We model a one-dimensional (1D) current-driven interacting disordered system through a non-Hermitian Hamiltonian with asymmetric hopping and study the entanglement properties of its eigenstates.
 In particular, we investigate whether a many-body localizable system undergoes a transition to a current-carrying non-equilibrium steady state under the drive and how the entanglement properties of the quantum states change across the transition.
 We also discuss the dynamics, entanglement growth, and long-time fate of a generic initial state under an appropriate time-evolution of the system governed by the non-Hermitian Hamiltonian.
 Our study reveals rich entanglement structures of the eigenstates of the non-Hermitian Hamiltonian.
-We find transition between current-carrying states with volume-law to area-law entanglement entropy, as a function of disorder and the strength of the non-Hermitian term, related to the current drive and the dissipative tunneling to the environment.
+We find transition between current-carrying states with volume-law to area-law entanglement entropy, as a function of disorder and the strength of the non-Hermitian term.